rurounigit/Bonsai-data-representation/README.md

 An example *slurm*-script is given in `examples/2_bonsai_on_slurm/example_slurm_script.sh`, and we also added it below in this read-me.
 Note that there are some constants that one may need to adapt depending on the size of your dataset, i.e. `N_CORES`, `TIME`, `QOS`, `MEM_PER_CORE`.
 Also, make sure to adapt `PATH_TO_CODE` to have the absolute path to the `Bonsai-data-representation`-directory.

-The `for`-loop that currently runs over only one value, can be used to start a *Bonsai* run on several datasets (with run configurations defined in their YAML-files) with only one script.
+The `for`-loop that currently runs over only one value, can be used to start *Bonsai* on several datasets (with run configurations defined in their YAML-files) with only one script.
 The paths to the YAML-files have to be stored on different lines in a file called `yaml_paths.txt` which should be in the same folder as the slurm-script.
 The slurm-script will call a bash-script that executes the final *Python* call and that should also be in the same folder.
 You can find our example bash-script below.

-One can now start the Bonsai-runs on all the datasets comprised in `yaml_paths.txt` by calling `sh example_run_script.sh`.
+One can now start the Bonsai-runs on all the datasets comprised in `yaml_paths.txt` by calling `bash example_run_script.sh`.

 **example_slurm_script.sh**
+Note that in the following you still have to change the arguments to `<PATH_TO_BONSAI_DATA_REPRESENTATION_FOLDER>` and `<YOUR_EMAIL>`.
 ```
 #!/bin/bash